spiral-project/daybed/docs/source/terminology.rst

         and potential parameters.

     Field
+        A model definition is composed of multiple fields.
+Each one contains a name and a type.

     Field type
         A type, among those available, whose purpose is to validate values (e.g. ``int``, ``date``, ...).